Toll Free: 1-877-265-4555 Banff 403-678-4456 Calgary 403-949-4141 [email protected]

 No more than a minute passed and in walked Henry.
 After

-a few days of visiting Henry asked me to stay for the winter to
+days of visiting Henry asked me to stay for the winter to

 teach him how to carve totems.